Assxios/Boot2root/writeup1.md

 hello
 ```

-Alright let's use `gdb` and analyse the assembly code:
+Alright let's use `gdb` and analyze the assembly code:
 ```
 Dump of assembler code for function main:
    # Usual setup